BigData - Handling large amounts of data with DaRUS

 $PERSISTENT_ID: ID des Datensatzes, zu finden innerhalb der URL der Datensatzseite (z.B. doi:10.18419/darus-444)

-1. Generate One-Time-Upload-Url:
+1. Generate one-time upload URL:

-curl -H "X-Dataverse-key: $API_TOKEN" -X GET "$SERVER_URL/api/datasets/:persistentId/uploadsid/?persistentId=$PERSISTENT_ID"
+curl -H ‘X-Dataverse-key: $API_TOKEN’ -X GET ‘$SERVER_URL/api/datasets/:persistentId/uploadurls/?persistentId=$PERSISTENT_ID&size=$SIZE’

-From the JSON response, you need the "url" and the "storageIdentifier"
+From the JSON response, you need the ‘url’ and the ‘storageIdentifier’.

 2. Direct upload of the file to the S3-Backend:

-curl -X PUT -H "x-amz-tagging: dv-state=temp" --upload-file <path-to-file> "<url>"
+curl -i -X PUT -H ‘x-amz-tagging:dv-state=temp’ -T <path-to-file> ‘<url>’

 This will upload the file into data backend, but first it will be marked as temporary and not yet linked to the record.
 This upload can take a long time depending on the file size.